Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Introduction

-Two recent major works deal with the random connection model in the V2V and V2I setting~\cite{ng2011,zhang2012}.
-Ng et al. in~\cite{ng2011} present analysis and analytic formulas for the two-hop connectivity probability, which gives the probability that all vehicles in a VANET are within two hops, given vehicles connect pairwise with probability $p$.
-This is developed to the general case of an arbitrary number of hops of the roadside by Zhang et al.~\cite{zhang2012}.
-The study in \cite{Mao2010} calculates the probability that a node in a 1D PPP has a two-hop path to the origin.
+Two recent major works deal with the random connection model in the V2V and V2I settings~\cite{ng2011,zhang2012}.
+Ng et al. in~\cite{ng2011} present analytic formulas for the probability of two-hop connectivity, which gives the probability that all vehicles in a VANET are within two hops, given that the vehicles connect pairwise with probability $p$.
+This is developed for the general case of an arbitrary number of hops to the roadside by Zhang et al. in reference~\cite{zhang2012}.
+The study in \cite{Mao2010} calculates the probability that a node in a 1D PPP has a two-hop path to the RSU.
 However, the distribution of the number of nodes with a two-hop path is not treated therein, neither asymptotic equivalents for ultra-dense and sparse networks are derived, as we will do in this paper.
-Finally, in \cite{kartungiles2018b,privault2019} the moments of the number of $k$-hop paths to the origin in a 2D random connection model are computed, which is a different metric as compared to that studied in the present paper, where the moments of the number of nodes in the graph with a $k$-hop path to the origin are calculated.
-Note that a node may have more than one $k$-hop path, e.g., more than one relay node to the origin in the case of two-hop paths.
+In references \cite{kartungiles2018b} and~\cite{privault2019} the moments of the number of $k$-hop paths to the RSU are computed, which is a different metric than that studied in the present paper, where the moments of the number of nodes in the graph with a $k$-hop path to the RSU are calculated for $k=2$.
+Note that a node may have several two-hop paths to the RSU, e.g., more than one relay node to the RSU in the case of two-hop paths.

+In the rest of this paper we set up our VANET system model using the random connection model in Section \ref{sec:model}.
+In Section \ref{sec:analysis}, we state the main results of this paper.
+In Section \ref{sec:traces}, we corroborate our scaling laws with experimental evidence provided from road traffic data.
+We conclude in Section~\ref{sec:conclusion}.